Shivuu1300/Cat-Dog-Classification-VGG16/README.md

 # DL-Intern-Task-Synergy-Labs
-Cat-Dog Classifier using VGG16 architecture to implement Transfer Learning with Keras
+Cat-Dog Classifier using VGG16 architecture to implement Transfer Learning with Keras     November 2020